treeverse/lakeFS/docs/understand/lakefs-cloud.md

 In lakeFS Cloud, a branch is the performance isolation unit.
 The defaults for a lakeFS Cloud installation is 1500 write operations per second and 1500 read operations per second for all branches combined.
-This limit could be increased by contacting [support]((mailto:support@treeverse.io)). lakeFS Cloud offers clients up to 1000 write operations per second and 3000 read operations per second for each branch.
-This limit could not be increased.
+This limit can be increased by contacting [support]((mailto:support@treeverse.io)). lakeFS Cloud offers clients up to 1000 write operations per second and 3000 read operations per second for each branch.